Soft focus: Technique

-The effect of a soft focus lens is sometimes approximated by the use of diffusion filter or other method, such as stretching a nylon stocking over the front of the lens, or smearing petroleum jelly on a clear filter or on the front element or even the back element of the lens itself.
+Physically, the effect of a soft focus lens may be approximated by the use of diffusion filter or other method, such as stretching a nylon stocking over the front of the lens, or smearing petroleum jelly on a clear filter or on the front element or even the back element of the lens itself.
 The latter is less recommended because successive cleaning always introduces a risk to damage the lens's surface.

-It can also be approximated with post-processing procedures.
+It can also be approximated with post-processing procedures, either during photographic printing or through digital manipulation.
 Specifically, highlights in an image are blurred, but the bokeh effects of soft focus cannot be reproduced.